informalsystems/hermes/docs/spec/fungible-token-transfer/README.md

 This is implemented in the invariant TODO in the file TODO.

-A related property which is not in the ICS English specification is:
-TODO: Formalize" Solo sent 10 josef coins to A, so no transfer that wants to send more than 10 Josef coins is not allowed."

 #### Preservation of total supply

 We understand "Preservation of total supply" as conjunction of two